Angelica203/fewpjs-removing-altering-and-inserting-html-lab/README.md

 ### `document.createElement()`

-Creating an element in JavaScript is an easy process.
+,m.jhCreating an element in JavaScript is an easy process.
 Simply call `document.createElement('tagName')`, where `tagName` is the name of any valid HTML tag (e.g., `'p'`, `'div'`, `'span'`, etc.).